spiritlyangel/spiritly-app/README.md

 ## Status

-**Working:** splash, registration with explicit consent, login, onboarding, Formation Stage check-in, and the full threaded reflection with live Gemini calls, adaptive questioning, dimension classification, and generated daily actions — persisted to Firestore behind per-user security rules.
+**Working end to end:** splash, registration with explicit consent, profile with age verification, login, onboarding, the daily mood check-in, and the full threaded reflection with live Gemini calls, adaptive questioning, dimension classification, AI stage assessment, and generated daily actions — all persisted to Firestore behind per-user security rules.

-**In progress:** loading past sessions on return, the SPIRIT dashboard, milestones.
+Sessions restore on return, with completed actions intact.
+Day boundaries follow the user's own clock rather than UTC, so it works wherever someone is.
+The day count is cumulative — missing a day resets nothing.

+**The SPIRIT dashboard** shows the six dimensions with real activity drawn from accumulated classification, notices when one has gone quiet, and describes the Formation Stage rather than scoring it.
+Nothing on it is entered by the user.

 **Next:** community and events discovery, then Spiritly Kindred — profile generation, proximity-based connection, in-app chat, and the pacing that makes connection something you grow into rather than purchase.